apache/whimsy/www/board/agenda/README.md

   * Adding a entry to the buttons list in [views/models/agenda.rb](views/models/agenda.rb)
-  * Adding a React component for the form to `views/forms`
+  * Adding a Vue component for the form to `views/forms`
   * Adding a server side action to `views/actions`.
 A number of [actions from the current agenda tool](https://svn.apache.org/repos/infra/infrastructure/trunk/projects/whimsy/www/board/agenda/json)